Dressing a Stroke Patient

 How to Dress a Stroke Patient

-- When dressing, always put clothing on the affected side first.
-When undressing, always take clothes off the affected side last.
+When dressing a stroke patient, always dress the affected side first.
+The opposite is true when undressing, when you should take clothes off the unaffected side first.

 If possible, have the patient sit up, as putting on clothes will be easier when he or she is seated than when lying down.

 Stroke patients may have lost a lot of strength in their hands, particularly on their affected side.
 You may need to help your loved one pull pants on, or you can have him or her try doing it alone by putting hands deep in the front pockets, which allows the person to pull the pants up using arm strength rather than relying on weak fingers.

 Shoes can be another tricky article of clothing to put on, especially if the stroke recoverer is trying to do it alone.
 You may want to get slip-on shoes with a gripping sole and a sturdy back, which can be a good alternative to lace-up shoes.
 You can also look into shoes with Velcro fasteners, or have existing shoes modified with Velcro straps, to make it easier for both you and your loved one to put them on.

 There are a number of products that can simplify putting on shoes and socks.
 For example, try using sock stretchers, or larger socks.
 Some stroke patients may need to use a foot brace designed to help treat foot drop.
 If this is the case, put the brace into the shoe first.
 Help your loved one step into the long, narrow opening of the brace, called the trough, and slide the foot forward into the shoe.

 For ease in dressing for both the caregiver and the patient, put belts on pants and skirts before putting that article of clothing on.